Site Recovery Manager FAQ

 Can Site Recovery Manager be integrated with other disaster recovery management software?

-VMware provides an SDK for Site Recovery Manager that enables some degree of custom integration with other disaster recovery software.
+VMware provides a REST API for Site Recovery Manager that enables custom integration with other disaster recovery software.
 Site Recovery Manager does not provide built-in integration with third-party software products other than array-based replication software.

 What happens if I run a DR workflow with the sites disconnected and then want to use my recovery plan again?